JohnnyJayJay/persistent-data-structures-benchmark/README.md

 - The addition benchmarks fill an empty collection with random strings each iteration

-- The removal benchmarks remove elements from a collection filled with 500 million random strings
+- The removal benchmarks remove elements from a fresh collection each iteration

-- The lookup benchmarks lookup random elements/indices from a collection filled with 500 million random strings
+- The lookup benchmarks lookup random elements/indices from a collection

+Every single benchmark is forked 3 times to make up for differences in VM configurations and other environmental factors.

 ## How to run

-The benchmarks are very heavy on time and resources.
-Make sure you have a potent machine and enough time.
-You should have a modern CPU with a decent clock and multiple cores.
-You should have at least 8 GB of fast memory.
-And finally, while the benchmarks are running, optimally nothing else should.

-The benchmarks will take time.
-How much can be taken from the table above:

-- `(8 + 5 + 5 + 7) * 5 * 10 * 2` seconds for addition benchmarks

-- `(8 + 5 + 5 + 6) * 5 * 10 + (8 + 5 + 5 + 6) * 5 * 5` seconds for removal benchmarks

-- `(8 + 5 + 5 + 7) * 5 * 10 + (8 + 5 + 5 + 7) * 3 * 10` seconds for lookup benchmarks

-- Additionally, `5 * 10 * 2` seconds for a benchmark of the random string generation method.

-Now, every single benchmark is forked 3 times to make up for differences in VM configurations and other environmental factors.

-With everything combined, these benchmarks take a total of **19,200 seconds** or **5 1/3 hours**.

 If you do want to run everything, do the following: